Auto Insurance Claim Advice

 What happens when the rental car company requires more insurance than the one you carry on your own vehicle?
 You would have to pay for extra insurance on this rental vehicle (rental companies offer this).

-This “extra” insurance is called Collision Damage Waiver and it can be very expensive, close to $45 for rental day in some places!
+This “extra” insurance is called Collision Damage Waiver and it can be very expensive, close to $45 for every rental day in some places!

 It is a shame that insurance companies use your loss of use claim to leverage against you.